manuel-uberti/filmsinwords/_posts/2017-10-24-laughableviolence.md

 violence and money-bait one.
 I argued about violence as a spectacle in *Spectre* and as a menacing device in *Universal Soldier: Day of Reckoning*.
-Violence has become a *de facto* in most blockbusters, and the boundaries within which it is depicted keeps getting stretched back and forth.
+Violence has become a *de facto* in most blockbusters, and the boundaries within which it is depicted keep getting stretched back and forth.

 *The Babysitter* and *Better Watch Out* stand as different takes on the home invasion horror.
 They try to defy genre conventions while simultaneously nodding